qchen3301/bootstrapify/readme.md

 A lifetime ago I tried to teach myself front-end web design (in Dreamweaver no less!
 With *FLASH* oh lawd) This repo hosts the original proof of concept page and its relevant assets.
 A branch has been created that demonstrates the new, updated version using Bootstrap, with a bit more functionality.

+Not too much though, let's not shoot for the moon here...